 I had a Citi® Secured Mastercard®, and it didn't have any annual fees.
 It's got no rewards, like Discover it® Secured Credit Card, but I didn't have any worries about getting approved.
 Also, the fees were super low, and it seriously bumped my score over 2 years.
 It was something like 100?
 Obviously, it didn't do it alone, but you gotta admit: that's pretty good.

 To be clear, all major secured credit cards can help you rebuild your credit.
 They all report account information to the major credit bureaus every month.
 And all those with low annual fees and low deposit requirements are in the running for the top spot.
-But the Discover it Secured Credit Card, Capital One Secured and OpenSky each bring something special to the table.
+But the Discover it Secured Credit Card, Capital One Platinum Secured and OpenSky cards each bring something special to the table.

 Your card will report positive information as long as you pay your bill on time every month.
-Using less than 30% of your spending limit each month or paying multiple times per month can also too.
+Using less than 30% of your spending limit each month or paying multiple times per month can help too.
 But if you really want to rebuild your credit, you’ll need to get the rest of your finances in order as well.
 That means paying down debt, catching up on past-due accounts and steering clear of collections accounts.